-Anyhow, Covid or not, companies should be willing to explore every untapped potential to be competitive in this day and age.
-There is no more significant potential than a newly onboarded employee.
+Companies should be willing to explore every untapped potential to be competitive in this day and age.
+There is no more significant potential than a newly onboarded employee with career goals.
 And a good onboarding will guide this potential in the right direction.
-Continue reading to get a whole walkthrough of an ideal hire onboarding process for your new employees.
+Continue reading to get a whole walkthrough of an ideal new hire onboarding process for your future leaders.

 What Is The Appeal of The Onboarding Process from An Employee Perspective?

 The business relationship of your company and your employees should be built on a platform that enables mutual development.
 Mentoring your employees at their nascent stage increases the probability and rate of career development at a much higher pace which is a good thing for your company.
 Your employees' microcosmic level of achievement will culminate in a cascading success of your company as a whole.
 However, there needs to be an alignment between the career development goals of the employees and your company's organizational goals.
 A well-developed mentoring program can help establish an alignment right at the bat.
 Such career development mentoring programs have an increased possibility to garner employee satisfaction.

 Benefits Of Having An Onboarding Mentorship Program